mhweber/AWRA_GIS_R_Workshop/_posts/2018-04-22-04-Spatial-Data-In-R-sp.md

 What method do you use to list them?

+What is the length of HUCs@polygons?

 How would we code a way to extract the HUCs polygon with the smallest area?
 Hint - apply family of functions and slots - try on your own and then take a look at the function that I included as part of HUCs.RData file.
+Many of you are likely not familiar with the apply family of functions in R - it is well worth getting to know them.
+[This answer](https://stackoverflow.com/questions/3505701/grouping-functions-tapply-by-aggregate-and-the-apply-family) to a question on Stackoverflow is a fanctastic description.

 Using the `over` function, we can find out what HUC every stream gage is in quite easily: